ana-albergaria/LAPR2-ISEP/docs/SprintD/US_16/US16_OverviewTestsAnalysePerformance.md

 * public int getNumTestsWaitingForDiagnosisDayOrInterval(Date beginningDay, Date endingDay) ;
 * public int getNumTestsProcessedInLabDayOrInterval(Date beginningDay, Date endingDay) .

+The "getNumberOfTestsByIntervalDateOfTestRegistration" method gets the number of tests that were registered between the desired interval of time.

+The "getNumberOfTestsByIntervalDateOfDiagnosis" method gets the number of tests that were validated between the desired interval of time.

 # 6. Integration and Demo